a-thread/aiden-portfolio/README.md

 ## Description

 This is a simple and fun portfolio built with TypeScript and React.
-It contains a short bio, an abreviated list of skills as well information on recent projects.
+It contains a short bio, an abreviated list of skills as well as information on recent projects.
 A resume has also been included for the viewer's convenience!

 ### Tools/Technologies Used